aniruddhafb/Venomart_VenomHack/README.md

 >
 > Introduce Auction functionality for NFTs
 >
-> On-chain Buy and sell functionality
+> On-chain Buy and sell functionality for NFTs
 >
 > Special section for artists profile on marketplace